kingluddite/web-dev-notes/wordpress/bootstrap-wordpress-part-2.md

 ## Don't forget to select the full-width-page template in the Dashboard

-Open the full width page and select under Page Attributes in the Dashboard `Full Width Tempalte` under Template.
+Open the full width page and select under Page Attributes in the Dashboard `Full Width Template` under Template.

-View the Full Width Page in the browser and you will see it has no sidebar!
+View the `Full Width Page` in the browser and you will see it has no sidebar!

 ## Full width grid using our WYSIWYG